 Advocates for the Zone Diet include celebrities and also some health experts who say that the Zone’s recommendations don’t stray far from the USDA’s (United States Dietary Association) dietary guidelines.
 Critics have argued that the Zone Diet has flawed ratios but Sears argues that the Zone diet is really a low glycemic-load diet that has adequate protein.
 Sears also defends the criticism that Zone Diet is too complicated.
 He believes this is a misconception because his first book on the Zone Diet was targeted to cardiologists who were more scientifically-oriented.

 The AHA (American Heart Association) classifies the Zone Diet as high protein and does not recommend the Zone Diet for weight loss.
-They assert that the Zone Diet has not been proven effective in the long term for weight loss.
+They assert that the Zone Diet, like the Atkins Diet has not been proven effective in the long term for weight loss.
 They issued an official recommendation warning against diets like the Zone Diet.
 They believe that the Zone Diet is hazardous as it restricts the intake of essential vitamins and minerals present in certain foods.
 They are concerned that the protein ratio in the Zone diet is too high even if the minimal fat ratio is good.
 Robert H. Ecker M.D of the A.H.A., finds the Zone Diet’s theory on insulin flawed and argues that there is no scientific proof that the hormone insulin plays a big role in weight regulation.